whage/whage.github.io/_posts/2026-01-08-improved-references-in-academic-literature.md

 categories: language
 ---

-To make the long and dry pages of scientific literature easier to swallow I suggest replacing "et al." with "atl." in references.
+To spice up our academic publications and make them less dull I suggest replacing some of our "et al."-s with "atl."-s in our references.
 That's short for "And the lads".

 Example